textpattern/textpattern.github.io/tags/search-result-count.md

 </txp:if_search />
 ```

-Displays the number of articles returned (e.g. 5) as follows: @5 hits@ - then displays results as an article listing.
+Displays the number of articles returned (e.g. 5) as follows: `5 hits` - then displays results as an article listing.

 Note: The `pgonly` attribute sets the article tag to return pagination statistics without rendering the article list.
 Care must be taken to remain consistent with article tag attributes to keep statistics accurate.
 {: .alert-block .information}